Home » Autism Awareness Month Activities for Students, Corporate Teams & Families

 Mom And Daughter Reading Book

-Support an Autism Service Dog
+Volunteer & Support an Autism Service Dog

 Walk for autism

 Participating in an autism awareness walk is a fun and active way for families to show their support and spread awareness within their community.
-These events often feature informative booths, entertainment, and a sense of unity as people come together to celebrate autism acceptance.
+These events often feature informative booths, entertainment, and a sense of unity as people celebrate autism acceptance.
 Walking alongside others who share similar experiences can be an empowering experience for families with a child with autism.

 Wear blue